 The club suffered from the loss of training grounds and facilities through the 90’s.
 The continued survival of the club can be attributed to the dedication of the athletes, and the support of past-members.
 Together, they have worked to ensure that the club has adapted and developed.
 In the past couple of years alone, training ties with local teams have been fostered, and the club has developed a website and warm-up kit.
 This has helped to ensure that attendance has multiplied.

 Following the merger of the Victoria University of Manchester and UMIST in 2004, the decision was taken to re-combine the Athletics and Cross-Country clubs.
 This return to the club’s roots will encourage participation throughout the year and will encourage the cross-country hard-core members to compete on the track, and possibly even try a field event or two.

-Most recently, 2015 saw the return of Christie Cup championship title to the University of Manchester with the cross country club gaining maximum points for coming beating the University of Leeds and the University of Liverpool!
-We are looking to build on from this victory for a back-to-back win as we host the next year’s championship.
+Most recently, 2015 saw the return of Christie Cup championship title to the University of Manchester with the cross country club gaining maximum points!
+The Christie Cup is held every year between sports teams at the Universities of Leeds, Manchester, and Liverpool.